VFTS 243 as predicted by the BPASS fiducial models: Abstract

 \section{Abstract}

 The recent discovery of an unambiguous quiescent BH and main sequence O star companion in VFTS 243 opens the door to new constraints on theoretical stellar evolution and population models looking to reproduce the progenitors of black hole - black hole binaries.
 Here we show that the Binary Population and Spectral Synthesis fiducial models (BPASSv2.2.1) natively predict VFTS 243-like systems: We find that VFTS 243 likely originated from a binary system in a \about 15 day orbit with primary mass ranging from 40 to 50 \msol\, and secondary star with initial mass 24--25\msol.
 Additionally we find that the death of the primary star must have resulted in a low energy explosion $E<10^{50}$ ergs.
-With a uniform prior we find that the kick velocity of the new-born black hole was $<33$ \kms (90 percent credible interval).
-The very low eccentricity reported for VFTS~243 and the subsequent conclusion by the authors that the SN kick must have been very small is in line with the peak in the posterior distribution between 0 and 5 \kms.
-Finally, the reduced Hobbs kick distribution commonly used in black hole population synthesis is strongly disfavoured, whereas the Bray kick with the most recent parameter calibration predicts 2 $\pm$ 3.5 \kms, which is very consistent with the posterior velocity distributions obtained for our matching VFTS 243-like models using a uniform kick prior.
+With a uniform prior we find that the kick velocity of the new-born black hole was $\le$10 \kms.
+The very low eccentricity reported for VFTS~243 and the subsequent conclusion by the authors that the SN kick must have been very small is in line with the peak in the posterior distribution between 0 and 5 \kms found from our numerical simulations performed with a uniform prior.
+Finally, the reduced Hobbs kick distribution commonly used in black hole population synthesis is strongly disfavoured.